lumeland/lume.land/docs/overview/why-static-sites.md

 ### CMS

-In the past, one of the main issues of static sites was that they were not easy to update by non-technical people.
+In the past, one of the main issues of static sites was that they were not easy for non-technical people to update.
 Fortunately, this is not true anymore.
-There are plenty of CMS for static sites, some recommendations:
+There are plenty of CMS for static sites, and here are some recommendations:

 - [LumeCMS](../../cms/index.md) can be a good solution, especially if your site is built with Lume (although it can work with any static site).